1922–23 Army Cadets men's basketball team

 The 1922–23 Army Cadets men's basketball team represented the United States Military Academy (known as "Army" for their sports teams) during the 1922–23 intercollegiate basketball season in the United States.
-The team finished the season with a 17–0 record and was retroactively named the national champion by the Premo-Porretta Power Poll.
+The team finished the season with a 17–0 record and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 It was head coach Harry A. Fisher's second season coaching the team.